jessevermeulen/functional-programming/README.md

 During the length of this project I'll be focussing my research on vehicles, in specific: vehicles registered in the Netherlands.
 The required data is publicly accessible through different APIs, see [Sources](#Sources) for a summary of all data providers.

+## Interesting research subjects

+- If parking within city centers becomes too expensive, what place(s) would be most cost-efficient to park a car while still being able to reach the city center within an acceptable amount of time?
+- Do cities offer enough infrastructure for camper vans, for example: to empty grey water tanks, refill drinking water tanks, resupply gas tanks for cooking and to charge portable batteries?
+- If the import of fossil fuels from foreign countries falls short, what would be the impact on our society?
+- If all cars would be fully electrical, what changes to our infrastructure would be needed to fulfill the demand for power?
+(Thanks to Robert Spier)
+- Hypothetical speaking, if I would need to park my 3-meter-high horse trailer, what parking facilities offer me high enough ceilings to safely park my vehicle?
+- With the constantly changing laws regarding environmental zones, what vehicles are/aren't allowed to enter an environmental zone?

 ### Research question
 **What vehicles are registered in the Netherlands?**